AberystwythSystemsBiology/limbus/README.md

 # LImBuS: The LIbre Biobank System

-The goal of this project is to develop a Biobank Information Management System (BIMS) for the management of biospecimens and associated data that are accepted, processed, distributed, and tracked by the biorepository at Hywel Dda’s Clinical Research Centre (CRC).
+The goal of this project is to develop a Biobank Information Management System (BIMS) for the management of biospecimens and associated data that are accepted, processed, distributed, and tracked by the biorepository at Hywel Dda University Health Board's Clinical Research Centre (CRC).

 # Setup